Municipality of Dobrovnik

 The Municipality of Dobrovnik (Občina Dobrovnik /sl/; Dobronak község /hu/) is a municipality in Slovenia.
 The seat of the municipality is Dobrovnik (Dobronak).
 It is located in the Prekmurje region.
 It has a significant Hungarian ethnic community that outnumbers the Slovenes.
-Dobrovnik is one of the two municipalities in Slovenia where ethnic Slovenes form a minority of the population, the other being Hodoš (Hodos).
+Dobrovnik is one of the two municipalities in Slovenia where ethnic Slovenes form a minority of the population, the other being Hodoš (Őrihodos).